amper5and/node-google-voice/readme.md

 NOTE: If the date & time of an event is before the current system time, the event will not be scheduled.
 The scheduling request will fail silently.
 (I plan to change this soon so that the `scheduleCallback` will be notified of a failed scheduling request.)

 NOTE: Only one event can be scheduled for a particular time, regardless of event type.
 If the date & time of an event you are trying to add to the schedule matches the date & time of another event already on the schedule, the new event will silently replace the old event.
-The old event will be unscheduled.
+The old event will be silently unscheduled.
+(TODO: provide a notification to `scheduleCallback` about the schedule change.)

 #### Example:  Schedule a call for 12/25/2011 at 8:00 AM using an array of the form [YEAR,MONTH,DAY,HOUR,MINUTE] to represent the date:
 ```javascript